mytech-today-now/business_search/readme.md

 1. **User Input**
    - User specifies a ZIP code (default: 60010, Barrington, IL) and a radius in miles (default: 30 mi).
-   - The page uses a (hardcoded) latitude/longitude lookup for the default ZIP code.
-In a production environment, this could be replaced with a geocoding service to validate and translate any valid ZIP code to coordinates.
+   - The page uses the Census Geocoding API to convert ZIP codes to latitude/longitude coordinates automatically.

 2. **Category Selection**
    - A list of checkboxes is generated from a JavaScript object called `CATEGORIES` (preset categories) and `ADDITIONAL_CATEGORIES`.